 Growing and planting mint indoors is easy.
 You can find mint growing indoors in a pot of soil or even in a bottle of water.
 For starters, you need a container with adequate drainage for healthy plant growth.
 Pot up your mint plant with a good potting mix, either a regular commercial type or one with equal amounts of sand, peat, and perlite mixed in.

 Water it well after planting and place it in an area with indirect light, preferably an east-facing window during spring and summer or a west- or south-facing one in fall and winter.
-You’ll also want to locate your mint plant in an area with an indoor temperature of around 65-70 degrees F. during the day and 55-60 degrees F. at night.
+You’ll also want to locate your mint plant in an area with an indoor temperature of around 65-70 F. (18-21 C.) during the day and 55-60 F. (13-15 C.) at night.

 If you wish to grow mint plants in water, simply take tip cuttings of about 5 to 6 inches in length from an established mint plant.
 Remove the bottom leaves and place the cuttings in a water-filled glass or bottle.
 Set this in a sunny window with at least four to six hours of light each day.

 Care for Mint Growing Indoors